Free Kitchen Hacks eBook

 Want to add moisture and flavor to your bread pudding?
 This Vanilla Sauce for Bread Pudding is the perfect addition to your classic bread pudding, and truly, any dessert that needs some extra moisture!

-Serve it over this Bread Pudding, or make a completely vegan dessert by opting for the dairy-free version and serving it over this Vegan Bread Pudding!
+Serve it over this Bread Pudding or make a completely vegan dessert by opting for the dairy-free version and serving it over this Vegan Bread Pudding!

 piece of bread pudding on a plate smothered in vanilla sauce

-As an environmental scientist, I’m always trying to keep the issue of food waste front of mind.
+Rooted in my commitment to sustainability, I’m always trying to keep the issue of food waste front of mind.
 And when avoiding food waste tastes this delicious, I think it’s something we can all easily get behind.

 Green tip: Bread is one of the most wasted food products in the U.S. because of our tendency to throw it out as soon as it’s stale.
 Reduce your contribution to food waste by re-vamping your stale bread by whipping up some bread pudding and pouring this Vanilla Sauce on top!